 Booking a Dining Package to see World of Color

-There are three dining packages that provide a similar “FASTPASS” to the ones mentioned above.
+There are two dining packages that provide a similar “FASTPASS” to the ones mentioned above.
 When dining at one of these options, you will receive this FASTPASS (or return ticket) at the end of your meal when you pay your bill.

 You will not dine at any of these locations and view the WOC show from the restaurant.
 None of the restaurants are set up to accommodate seating during the show.